Priority projects identified by FDT for 2023/24

 FDT Community Microprojects Fund

-FDT have just launched a new Community Microprojects Fund with funding available of up to £1,000 per project, with the funding geared towards smaller projects which can be achieved with a defined timescale.
+In 2023 FDT have been running the Community Microprojects Fund with funding available of up to £1,000 per project, with the funding geared towards smaller projects which can be achieved with a defined timescale.
+This has been successfully taken up by a number of local groups.

 Finderne Employment and training support